Photos: Deadly blasts outside Kabul airport

 At least two suicide bombs went off Thursday at a busy gathering area outside the international airport in Kabul, Afghanistan, a Pentagon spokesman said.

-Afghan civilians and US service members were among the casualties.
+Afghan civilians and US service members were killed in the attack.

 The Hamid Karzai International Airport has been the epicenter of a massive evacuation operation in the days since the Taliban seized control of Afghanistan.
 Over the past two weeks, tens of thousands of people have been evacuated from the airport by the US military and NATO allies.